warehouse-picking-automation-challenges/picknik/README.md

 ## Install dependencies for node:

-NOTE: WE NO LONGER NEED NODE
+NOTE: WE NO LONGER NEED NODE.
+CAN WE REMOVE THIS??

    1, install zmq